pourmand1376/al-folio/_posts/2023-01-16-How-To-Sync-Obsidian.md

 Next, you'll add the `.gitattributes` file and tell git how to handle merging for specific file types.
 For example, you can tell git to treat markdown files as regular text files and merge them accordingly:
 ```
 *.md merge=union
-*.json merge=ours
 ```
 What this does is it instructs git to merge markdown files as if they were plain text.
 This way, the only time you'll get conflicts is when you change the same line in both files, which is pretty unlikely.

-For json files, we're telling git to use 'ours' config when JSON file is edited, this is specifically for `obsidian-rtl` plugin configuration.
+## Sync Android
 For this part, I used [this tutorial](https://gist.github.com/Makeshift/43c7ecb3f1c28a623ea4386552712114) for the most part:
 To Use Git on Android:
 - First, you'll need to download and install the Termux app from the Google Play Store ([Termux – Apps on Google Play](https://play.google.com/store/apps/details?id=com.termux&hl=en_GB&gl=US)).
 Once you have it installed, open the app and run the following commands